-The Company is highly capitalized and will continue operating with a focus to increase its customer franchise and at the same time operate at conservative gearing levels.
+We believe, the Company is adequately capitalized and will continue operating with a focus to increase its customer franchise and at the same time operate at conservative gearing levels.

 Our borrowings on a standalone basis, as at September 30, 2021 and March 31, 2021 amounted to ₹ 17,583.94 million and ₹ 31,585.37 million, respectively.
 We rely on long-term and medium-term borrowings from banks; amongst others, including issuances of non-convertible debentures.
 We have a diversified lender base comprising public sector undertakings ("PSUs"), private banks, mutual funds, provident funds and others.
 We also sell down parts of our portfolios through securitization and/or direct assignment of loan receivables to various banks or mutual funds.